jgOhYeah/PICAXE-Libraries-Extras/README.md

-# PICAXE-Libraries-Extras
+# PICAXE Libraries and Extras
-Extra code and libraries I have written for PICAXE microcontrollers
+Extra code and libraries I have written for PICAXE microcontrollers.

+Feedback / Improvements are welcome.

 ## Python Preprocessor
 Implementation of a very simple and limited preprocessor for the PICAXE compiler.